sogik/ZTalon/README.md

 # ZTalon

-Simple utility to debloat Windows.
+Simple utility to debloat and optimize Windows.

 > [!NOTE]
 > ZTalon is based on [Talon](https://github.com/ravendevteam/talon) by Raven Development Team, but includes personal modifications and enhancements for improved functionality and user experience.